Educational Technology [Base Service]

 The Base Service includes access to the Ed Tech Service Desk, which facilitates technical assistance, available through this Co-Ser’s extensions, for infrastructure, district networks, library automation, and Virtual Learning services.
-Seamless interaction with the MHRIC’s Help Desk is facilitated.
 The Service Desk maintains a centralized database and disseminates pertinent information for quick responses.
-Bid specifications for technology equipment are compiled to benefit the districts through cooperative bids.
 Access to bridging technology brings multiple sites together for meetings and instruction.

 The Ulster Countywide Educational Technology Work Group for district technology leaders provides a forum to share expertise and expand technology applications for the Ulster County districts.
 Districts must participate in the Base Service to have access to Educational Technology extensions.

 As required by the State Education Department, all districts participating in the Educational Technology

 Co-Ser 525 must also belong to the Model Schools Co-Ser 535.

 Computer Repair and Maintenance [Extension]